Last updated on October 28, 2025

 Gala Greeters | Illustration by Bud Cook

 That wraps up all of the info on box toppers!
-They’re certainly an interesting and fun feature of booster boxes, and I hope they stick around for a long time.
+They’re certainly an interesting and fun feature of booster boxes, and I hope they stick around for a long time and sneak into the cheapest booster boxes I can get.

 What do you think of box toppers?
 Do you enjoy getting an extra pack in your boxes, or do you feel that they gatekeep already expensive cards?
 Let me know your thoughts in the comments below or in the official Draftsim Discord.